cyn900/csc316-Project/README.md

 ## 5. Non-obvious Features of our Interface

+- When fetching stories, if multiple words are selected, at least one word will appear in the randomly chosen story.
+It does not guarantee that all selected words are in the story.
 - Buffer Radius in the Squirrel Path Map: It is used to adjust the radius where we look for squirrels in relation to the path.
 We found during user testing that this feature is not usually used by testers.
+- You can draw multiple paths in the leaflet map.